openplanet-nl/nadeoapi-docs/docs/live/leaderboards/medals.md

 }
 ```

-If the `groupId` is invalid, the response will be an empty object:
+If the `groupUid` is invalid, the response will be an empty object:

 ```json
 {}